jefffhaynes/BinarySerializer/README.md

 ### FieldEncodingAttribute ###

 Similar to the FieldEndianness attribute, the FieldEncoding attribute can be used to specify the string encoding for a field.
-This attribute will be inherited by all child fields unless overwritten.
+This attribute will be inherited by all child fields unless overridden.

 ### FieldValueAttributeBase ###